 What To See And Do:

-Get a glimpse of an era when huge creatures roamed the earth.
-Dinosaur bone still encased in rock may be viewed in Mill Canyon by following a short nature trail near the Monitor and Merrimac mountain bike/jeep trail.
+Get a glimpse of an era when huge creatures roamed the earth on the Mill Canyon Dinosaur Bone Trail.
+Dinosaur bone still encased in rock may be viewed at the Mill Canyon Dinosaur Bone Trail by following a short nature trail near the Monitor and Merrimac mountain bike/jeep trail.
 This is a short, self-guided interpretive trail.
 There are signs along the way and you can pick up a brochure/guide at the Moab Field Office or download one from the link on your right.